nadav-r/recipe-notebook/README.md

 It is a single page app that lets the user insert recipes and browse through them.

 ## Possible Additions:
-Create a login page and building a backend that manage the users' list and recipes.
+Create a login page and building a backend that manages the users' list and recipes.